Shresht7/Recorder/README.md

 ### 1. Clone the repository

-Using git
+Clone the repository using git

 ```sh
 git clone https://github.com/Shresht7/Screen-Recorder.git
 ```

-or using GitHub CLI
+or using the GitHub CLI

 ```sh
 gh repo clone Shresht7/Screen-Recorder